 The largest E-commerce platform in India, Flipkart, uses a PWA, Flipkart Lite.
 In 2015, Flipkart had tried to go ahead with an app-only strategy by shutting down their mobile website.
 However, because of connectivity issues, this strategy didn’t work well.
 They invested in a PWA which helped in increasing their conversion rates by 70%, three times more usage even while on low data and time spent on the site.

 The largest ticketing company in India, BookMyShow, developed a PWA in 2017 and replaced their mobile site.
-Since the majority of their users used mobile for their bookings, they needed to create a PWA due to connectivity and storage issues.
+Since a majority of their users used mobile for their bookings, it was necessary for them to create a PWA due to connectivity and storage issues.
 It helped users to checkout within 30 seconds which increased the conversion rates by 80%.

 If you are a creative person, you might have already used Pinterest to find images and videos.
 Pinterest figured that their present website wasn’t getting converted into app installs or sign-ups.
 The PWA they developed to tackle this issue helped them increase their user engagement by 60% which in turn helped them increase the user-generated ad revenue by 44%.